MarkWilcock/Generative-AI-Course/21 Exercise - Starter Tasks.md

 ## Reviewers
 Reviewers evaluate, summariuse and improve some text.
 They may also change the style and tone.

+### Tasks
-1. We need to recruit a data analyst to work our NHS hospital in central London.
-Draft a job description that we can provide to recruitment agencies and the NHS Jobs website.
-The candidate must have experience of MSOffice and in particular Excel.
-We seek a person who has at least 5 years of previous experience as a data analyst.
+Imagine that you need to recruit a data analyst to work in your NHS hospital in central London.
+Draft a job description that to provide to recruitment agencies and the NHS Jobs website.
+The candidate must have
+* experience of MS Office and in particular Excel
+* at least 5 years of previous experience as a data analyst.
 This can be in either the public or private sector environment.
-Power BI and SQL skills would be a bonus.
-In particular, 10 years experience and a high level expertise of using the Gobbledegook MIS system, which is the main business intelligence system used in our trust, is a mandatory requirement.
+* Power BI and SQL skills would be a bonus.
+* In particular, 10 years experience and a high level expertise of using the Gobbledegook MIS system, which is the main business intelligence system used in our trust, is a mandatory requirement.

 _Follow-on prompt:_ We are desperate to fill this post so revise the job description to make it as enticing as possible.

 _Follow on prompt:_ Can you make this more formal while keeping the enticing tone.

-1. Please summarise the information about the recent BBC Strictly series in this webpage into two paragraphs https://en.wikipedia.org/wiki/Strictly_Come_Dancing_series_21
+Please summarise the information about the recent BBC Strictly series in this webpage into two paragraphs https://en.wikipedia.org/wiki/Strictly_Come_Dancing_series_21

-1. This page https://digital-transformation.hee.nhs.uk/building-a-digital-workforce/phillips-ives-review and the pages that it links to, explain The Phillips Ives Nursing and Midwifery Review.
+This page https://digital-transformation.hee.nhs.uk/building-a-digital-workforce/phillips-ives-review and the pages that it links to, explain The Phillips Ives Nursing and Midwifery Review.
 Summarise the content of these pages in 5 short paragraphs.

 Download a document from a public web page and then prompt the AI to summarise and review the document.
 Example prompts are:
 * Please summarise in fewer than 300 words